dineshkummarc/Picturo2.0/README.md

 Customize settings by editing config.php in the root folder of Picturo.
 To override a setting simply uncomment it in config.php and set your custom value.

 ### Privatize your site
-Picturo can keep your galleries private, you just have to edit config.php and set private variable to true and add a user. ``By default, there is an admin user with the password “admin” in the configuration file``.
+Picturo can keep your galleries private, you just have to edit config.php and set private variable to true and add a user. ``By default, there is an admin user with the password “admin” in the configuration file``.<br/>
 Just uncomment the two following lines to enable private galleries : <br/>
 ``$config['private'] = true;`` <br/>
 ``$config['private_pass']['admin'] = 'd033e22ae348aeb5660fc2140aec35850c4da997';`` <br/>
 Passwords are SHA-1 strings, you can generate your passwords online here.